ksyang21/framework/README.md

 ### Installation

 1. Clone the repository: `git clone https://github.com/ksyang1121/framework.git`
-2. Change into the project directory: `cd framework`
+2. You may need to set up Apache server and re-configure rewrite rules
-3. Start the built-in PHP development server: `php -S localhost:8000`
+3. Start Apache server, go to `localhost/framework` to view the result.

 ### Configuration